-Harald Riener studied commerce at the Vienna University of Economics and Business and joined VIG Insurance Group in 1998, where he was worked in the marketing area for Donau Versicherung and Wiener Städtische until 2001.
-After working for a media publishing company, he returned to VIG Insurance Group in 2006, where he was given responsibility for marketing.
+Harald Riener studied commerce at the Vienna University of Economics and Business and joined VIG Insurance Group in 1998, where he worked in the marketing area for Donau Versicherung and Wiener Städtische until 2001.
+After working for a media publishing company, he returned in 2006 as Marketing Manager of VIG Holding.
 He became a member of the Managing Board in Croatia in 2010, and was appointed CEO in 2012.
 From 2014 to 2019, Harald Riener was a member of the Managing Board of Donau Versicherung where he was responsible for distribution and marketing.